Uses

 I use Zed for a lot of day-to-day coding.

-I also keep terminal editors around because some habits are hard to kill, and because editing a file over SSH should not require a small ceremony.
+I still keep terminal editors around because some habits are hard to kill, and because editing a file over SSH should not require a small ceremony.

 Languages